Bio-Core/BioCore-Annotation/README.md

 # BioCore-Annotation

-A set of Perl libraries used by the Bioinformatics Core group at the University Health Network (UHN) Princess Margaret Cancer Institute.
+A set of Perl libraries used by the Bioinformatics Core group at the University Health Network (UHN) Princess Margaret Research Institute.

 ## INSTALLATION